acceldata-io/odpdocumentation/Home.md

 # ODP Repositories

-This section describes the process to obtain the HDP repositories.
+This section describes the process to obtain the ODP repositories.

 | OS | Version Number | Repository Name | Format | URL |
 | --------------- | --------------- | --------------- | --------------- | --------------- |